frankstepanski/node-express-course/week4/readme.md

 ```
 // app.js

-// ... rest of the app
+// ... beginning of the app

 app.use('/api/v1/todos', todoRouter);